 By James A. Frank

 In 2019, Pebble Beach Golf Links will celebrate its 100th birthday and host its sixth U.S. Open.
 To commemorate these milestones, each issue of LINKS Magazine and LINKSdigital between now and then will tell the unique story that is Pebble Beach.
-This is the first article in the series, but here are the second and third.
+Those articles will also be shared here on our website.

 It all started with gold.